 It used to be that if you were to wade into the middle of any large technology conference and shout out "Macs are whack" or "Apple rules, Microsoft stinks," you could start a riot.
-The conflict between Apple supporters and Windows fans has raged on college campuses, social networks and internet message boards.
+The conflict between Apple supporters and Windows fans raged on college campuses, social networks and internet message boards.
 Although the hottest days in the flame wars between the two platforms seem to have passed, both platforms have dyed-in-the-wool supporters.
 These days the two are similar enough that it often comes down to the kind of computer you prefer — or can afford.

-Before we throw caution to the wind, we need to establish some definitions.
-In this article, we're comparing Apple computers running Mac OS X -- no hackintoshes to be found here -- and computers running the Windows operating system.
+Before we get started, we need to establish some definitions.
+In this article, we're comparing Apple computers running Mac OS X — no hackintoshes to be found here — and computers running the Windows operating system.
 While the term PC stands for personal computer and could apply to Macs, Windows machines and computers running other operating systems alike, we're using it in the common vernacular as shorthand for a Windows machine.

-So, in our classic operating-system battle, which is better -- Mac or PC?
+So, in our classic operating-system battle, which is better — Mac or PC?
 Click through our list of 10 differences between Macs and PCs and decide for yourself.